The Mekong © Chmouel Boudjnah

 Best time to visit Laos

 Laos has a tropical climate, characterised by high temperatures all year round.
 The Monsoon Season (May to October) is slightly cooler, but very wet.
-The best time to visit Laos is between November and March, although this is high tourist season and so accommodation prices may be higher than they are at other times of the year.
+The best time to visit is between November and March, although this is high tourist season and accommodation prices may be higher than they are at other times of the year.
 Between March and May Laos experiences a very hot season, with daytime temperatures often reaching 104°F (40°C).
 Read more on Laos's Climate and Weather.

 What to see in Laos

 - Vientiane's beautiful temple of Pha That Luang is Laos' national symbol.

 - The deeply mysterious Plain of Jars (Phonsavan), a field scattered with hundreds of huge stone jars, is a fascinating day-trip from Luang Prabang.

 - Buddha Park is an interesting open-air museum showcasing Buddhist and Hindu temples and statues.

 - Take part in the Morning Alms Ceremony in Luang Prabang, where monks in saffron-coloured robes walk down the main street of the village collecting alms for their daily consumption.